allegroai/clearml-docs/docs/guides/clearml_agent/reproduce_exp.md

    :::
 1. Copy the desired experiment's ID
 1. Use the ClearML Agent's [`build`](../../clearml_agent/clearml_agent_ref.md#build) command to rebuild the experiment's execution environment.
-Input the experiment's ID and the target local folder, where the environment will be created
+Input the experiment's ID and the target local folder, where the environment will be created:

    ```commandline
    clearml-agent build --id <task_id> --target <target_folder>